jonathanPhan17/node-react-client/README.md

-# Shopping List Manager
+# Shopping List

 Hosting Link: http://jonathanPhan17.github.io/shopping-list

-The Shopping List eliminates the need for physical notes, allowing you to streamline your shopping process and ensure that you don't forget any items when you go to the store.
+The Shopping List is a simple web application that allows you to streamline your shopping process and ensure that you don't forget any items when you go to the store.

 each item contains: